-The Peres-Horodecki criterion asserts that $\rho^{\rm{T_2}}$ is non-negative if and only if $\rho$ is separable.
-In particular, if $\rho^{\rm{T_2}}$ is non-negative, the form arising from considering vectors with only first and fourth component, i.e.,
+The Peres-Horodecki criterion asserts that $\rho^{\rm{T_2}}$ is nonnegative if and only if $\rho$ is separable.
+In particular, if $\rho^{\rm{T_2}}$ is nonnegative, the form arising from considering vectors with only first and fourth component, i.e.,

-\end{widetext} must be also non-negative, which implies $\det \rho_{C}\geq 0$.
+\end{widetext} must be also nonnegative, which implies $\det \rho_{C}\geq 0$.
 Hence, $\det \rho_{C}<0$ is a \textit{sufficient} condition for the presence of entanglement, which can be written as $\mathcal{P}>0$, with

 Furthermore, since

 $\tilde{\mathcal{P}}>0$ is by itself a sufficient condition for entanglement.
 Specifically, as $1+C_{33}\geq0$, $\tilde{\mathcal{P}}>0$ if and only if

 Thus,